Patient Advocacy Program

 The Patient Advocacy Program is a point of contact and resource coordinator for patients prescribed controlled substance medications who abruptly lost access to care.

 Additionally, the Patient Advocacy Program connects with patients to learn more about concerns related to the prescribing of opioids and other controlled substances, access to prescriptions, and barriers to finding a doctor.
 The Program communicates patient feedback with internal and external stakeholders to inform coordinated, patient-centered healthcare in Pennsylvania.
+Learn about all the services and support the Patient Advocacy Program can provide here.

 Patients with questions or feedback may contact the Patient Advocacy Program by emailing